EtherCD/HMCfT/README.md

 # HMCfT
 Handy Model Creator for Textures (Python)

+For java mod project on forge

+Automates the creation of model files for textures.
+Also helps with translations in all .lang files

 # How to run!
 1. Start the file
 2. Put your modid